NoellePatterson/noellepatterson.github.io/content/blog/about/index.md

 ## About me

-I am a PhD candidate in the Water Management Lab at UC Davis, where my research in hydrology focuses on streamflow analysis and ecological response to changes in flowing water environments.
-I started my career in water resources at the California State Water Resources Control Board, where I developed water quality policy to protect urban waterways from pesticide runoff.
+Hello!
+I am a PhD candidate in the Water Management Lab at UC Davis.
+My research in hydrology focuses on streamflow analysis and ecological response to changing environments.
+I started my water career at the California State Water Resources Control Board  developing water quality policy to protect urban waterways from pesticide runoff.
 I recently transplanted to Reno, NV, where I am planning my next chapter of research on the Lower Truckee River and its riparian ecology.
 In my free time I enjoy exploring my Sierras backyard with my husband Leo - on bike, foot, skis, or climbing ropes!

 ## Research